Niri22/Automatic-Review-Analyzer/README.md

 # Goals:
 1. Implement and compare three types of linear classifiers: the perceptron algorithm, the average perceptron algorithm, and the Pegasos algorithm.

-2. Use your classifiers on the food review dataset, using some simple text features.
+2. Use my classifiers on the food review dataset, using some simple text features.

 3. Experiment with additional features and explore their impact on classifier performance.